 Connections

 FoxIDs is configured with authentication methods and application registrations.
-Authentication methods authenticate the internal users or optionally by trust to an external Identity Provider (IdP).
-Applications and APIs are connected to FoxIDs as application registrations.
+Authentication methods sign in users directly or by trusting an external Identity Provider (IdP).
+Applications and APIs connect to FoxIDs through application registrations.

 FoxIDs authentication methods and application registrations